About Susanne Zahn-Willsdon, BCST, RCST

 My family also has a conventional western science and medicine background, therefore I might never have gone for something so 'different'; however, having experienced craniosacral therapy myself I became so deeply interested in this holistic, complementary approach that I decided to train.

-Interestingly, during my training with Michael Kern and Ged Sumner at CTET I found out that our work is at the cutting edge of modern science.
+Interestingly, during my training at CTET I found out that our work is at the cutting edge of modern science.
 Working with this approach to healing is deeply fascinating and rewarding!
 (See links and resources for more!)

 *Anti spam: Any unsolicited contact offering commercial services will be treated as spam.